-Discerning one’s vocation is a day by day journey with the God who loves us.
-It is a call, not simply our choice, and it is always a call to give oneself completely in love.
+The Lord can give some an insight into their vocation very early and assuredly, while for others it is a great mystery to be lived and discerned day by day until their final commitment.
 Each and every vocation is a gift given by God for the growth of the soul and the building up of His Church.
-For Religious, the central aspect of our life is seeking intimate union with God through a deep personal relationship with Him, which overflows into a genuine love for our neighbor.
-Through our vows of poverty, chastity and obedience we let go, in a radical way, of all that could detract from our complete focus on and love for God and His people.
-In a wholly contemplative way of life we also forgo an active ministry for our neighbor.
-This is so we can devote our time completely to a more intimate relationship with our Lord through a life of prayer, asking His graces upon the world.
+In Religious Life discernment is an effort by both the young woman herself and the community, remembering that a vocation is always a call and not simply our choice.
+Our main focus as Religious is seeking intimate union with God through a deep personal relationship with Him, which overflows into a genuine love for our neighbor.
+Through our vows of poverty, chastity and obedience we let go, in a radical way, of all that could detract from our love for God and His people.
+In a wholly contemplative way of life we also forgo any active ministries.
+This is so we can respond to God's call to devote our time completely to a life of prayer within a specific community; loving Him with our whole heart and asking His graces upon the world.
+In Carmel this is lived out especially in our times of mental prayer in the solitude of our hearts, as well as our recollection through the whole day.
+It is also lived out through our Sisterly love for one another in community with the virtues Saint Teresa encouraged so much, humility, detachment and charity!

 We do not expect an applicant to be a mature contemplative from the beginning, but she must have the qualities necessary for living our way of life and growing toward the fullness of the Carmelite vocation: